Ljubljana, city of libraries

+As part of the international network ICORN that is giving shelter to writers and artists at risk, Ljubljana fulfills its commitment to being an open city that encourages international exchange.
 Ljubljana has been a member of the International Cities of Refuge Network (ICORN) since 2011.

-During World War II, the city was the centre of an illegal literary resistance movement which saw graphic houses printing propaganda but also publishing literary works at this time of great unrest and distress.
+During World War II, the city was the center of an illegal literary resistance movement which saw graphic houses printing propaganda but also publishing literary works at this time of great unrest and distress.

 COLLABORATION WITH OTHER CITIES

 Each year, Ljubljana hosts several international events that are organized together with international organizations and institutions.
 If you need any contact, do not hesitate to reach out to us.

 Since 1972, the fair has, in 35 editions, brought together more than a hundred publishers, tens of thousands of visitors, international guests, local and foreign authors, and schools.

 Open-Air Book Fairs are organized in collaboration with publishers in different public places through the summer.
 Smaller specialized book fairs are also Liber.ac (academic book fair) and Tinta (comic book fair in October).

 Vilenica International Literary Festival in Ljubljana